greggcorp/greggcorp.github.io/_posts/2017-11-14-stop-pretending.md

 ---

-We are capable of building amazing products and experiences that exceed the imaginations of our users and customers, but those experiences begin with a solid foundation based in reality.
+We are capable of building amazing products and experiences that exceed the expectations of our users and customers, but those experiences begin with a solid foundation based in reality.